 This is a very teachable moment because I want to make this abundantly clear.

-These people like Alex do not question things and come up with insanely stupid conspiracy theories because, They're questioning things.
+These people like Alex do not question things and come up with insanely stupid conspiracy theories because they're questioning things.

 They do it because they're trying to cover up and deny the real-world consequences that come from having a thriving extremist right-wing media in this country.

-Without that extremist right-wing media, most of these people have nothing, so they need to protect it.
+Without that extremist right-wing media, most of these people have nothing.

-Like, legitimately, who the fuck is Tom Papert without this white nationalist wave that he's riding?
+Like legitimately, who the fuck is Tom Papert without this white nationalist wave that he's riding?

-That's an extreme example, because even with it, he's nobody.
+That's an extreme example because even with it, he's nobody.

 Who's Jacob Wall?